GK-Hynes/jamstack-notes/README.md

 Jamstack is about having assets pre-rendered, leveraging the browser and operating without a web server.

 With Jamstack, the stack has moved up a level to the browser.

+Aaron Schwartz used the phrase "Bake, don't fry" to describe preparing a response ahead of time, rather than serving it up on demand.

+Motives for pre-rendering:

+- You do the work now so your servers don't have to later.
+- It puts distance between the complexity and the user.

+This can simplify deployments.

+Traditionally, deployments require updates in lockstep to happen to each link: the CDN, load balancer, web server and database server.

+With the Jamstack, deployment essentially means updating one resource (the CDN) in a known, prediuctable way.

+You can leverage version control for everything.

+Other advantages of Jamstack:

+- security
+- performance
+- scale

+Jamstack offers a greatly reduced surface area.
+There are far fewer moving parts to attack.
+The more infrastructure you have, the more you have to secure.
+There is no server more secure than the one that doesn't exist.

+Traditional stacks often add **static layers** to improve performance, that means caching.

+With Jamstack, every time you do a deplpoyment to your CDN you are effectively updating the entire serving cache.

+Caching is hard.
+The more you can simplify the model of caching, the better.

+Traditional stacks **add infrastructure** in order to scale.
+More servers mean more costs and more complexity.

+By design, in the Jamstack everything is cached so you are in an optimal position, serving everything from a CDN designed to handle high load.

+Jamstack benefits from enablers:

+- static site generators
+- tooling and automation
+- browser capabilities
+- services and the API economy

+Static site genrators combine templates and data to generate resources at build time rather than at request time.

+With the API economy, companies now offer services that you would previously have had to build in-house.